jlord/gs2geojson/readme.md

 More specifically, make geoJSON from a Google spreadsheet because you can view that in a beautiful [Mapbox](http://www.mapbox.com) map on [GitHub](https://github.com/blog/1528-there-s-a-map-for-that).
 YEAH!

-This is a **super simple [node.js](http://www.nodejs.org) command line tool** (on [NPM](https://npmjs.org/package/gs2geojson)) that fetches your data from Google Spreadsheets and transforms it to geoJSON with the option to write it to a file.
+This is a **super simple [node.js](http://www.nodejs.org) command line tool** ([NPM](https://npmjs.org/package/gs2geojson)) that fetches your data from Google Spreadsheets and transforms it to geoJSON with the option to write it to a file.
 When you push the file to GitHub after running the script, you can view it in your repo as a lovely map!

 #### Quick How